cham207388/docker-k8-complete-guide/k8-readme.md

 - ReplicaSets

 ## Service

-    Services are like elastic ip in EC2 world
+    Services sets up networking in a k8 cluster

     Each pod is assigned a unique ip address.
     When a pod is destroyed and a new pod is created,